 For the way back I used the Eastern Dreznica Route as I assessed that descending by the via ferrata route would be too dangerous.
 This trail first descends over a grassy slope towards the south and then reaches a crossroad where you should go right towards Dreznica (the path that goes straight ahead leads to Planina Kuhinja).
 From the crossroad, just follow the trail and after walking for 2.5 kilometers the path will turn into the path used for the way up.
 From there, there is less than two kilometers of hiking back to the parking place.

 As I knew that this hike will be physically very demanding, I wanted to go as light as possible.
 I was wearing an Icebreaker Merino wool t-shirt, lightweight jacket made of Polartec fleece, lightweight Montane Terra Pack pants, Salewa Mountain Trainer Mid hiking boots and socks made of Coolmax fibers.
 I also used hiking poles in order to delay the exhaustion.
 On the via ferrata stretch I additionally used a via ferrata set along with a climbing harness, helmet and via ferrata gloves.
 In my Osprey Talon 44 backpack I was carrying a rain jacket, winter gloves, Woolx hat, food, water and some accessories.
-As the hike is long (at least 8 hours) take enough water to stay hydrated – in my case 3 liters was just the right amount.
+As the hike is long (at least 8 hours) take enough water to stay hydrated.

 Equipment under scrutiny